Cloudify-PS/cloudify-training-labs/lab9/README.md

 ### Step 2: Verify

 Log in to the Cloudify web UI.
 Select your deployment and then the "Topology" tab.
-You should see that the number of instances of the `tomcat_server` node has changed to `2`.
+You should see that the number of instances of the `tomcat_server` node has changed from `1` to `2`.

 ### Step 3: Scale down